-Forney established a management system for Conflict Minerals consisting of a cross-functional group to examine the potential use and source, if any, of Conflict Minerals in Forney's products and to put measures in place to ensure compliance with the Conflict Minerals Rule.
+Forney and Joyce established a management system for Conflict Minerals consisting of a cross-functional group to examine the potential use and source, if any, of Conflict Minerals in their products and to put measures in place to ensure compliance with the Conflict Minerals Rule.
 This group includes representatives from management, operations, supply chain management, finance and legal counsel.